Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ![figure](images/hil-MATLAB12.png)

-Step #2: Get the local IP address using `ipconfig` on Windows (or with similar procedures if using Linux) and configure using the MATLAB script `TcpIp/getIpAddr.m` as outlined earlier.
+Step #2: Use `ipconfig` on Windows (or equivalent if using Linux) to get the local IP address, and configure using the MATLAB script `TcpIp/getIpAddr.m` as outlined previously.

-Step #3: Create a TCP server on the MATLAB server instance as shown below.
+Step #3: Create a TCP server on the MATLAB server instance as shown in the following figure.

 ![figure](images/hil-MATLAB13.png)

 Step #4: On the client MATLAB instance, send the generated or archived batch using the `sendSnapshots.m` script as outlined earlier.
-The client will enter its listening mode.
+The client enters listening mode.

 Step #5: On the server instance run the script `emulateMUSIConVCK190.m` to emulate the VCK190 workload.
-The server instance will run MUSIC on the received batch and send back the results.
+The server instance runs MUSIC on the received batch and sends back the results.

-Step #6: The client instance plots the received responses.
+Step #6: The client instance plots the responses it receives.

 ## Conclusions

-This tutorial has presented a high-performance AI Engine implementation of the popular MUSIC algorithm for estimating DOA using an antenna array.
+This tutorial presented a high-performance AI Engine implementation of the popular MUSIC algorithm for estimating DOA using an antenna array.
 The MUSIC algorithm employed here adopts a QRD/SVD approach for subspace estimation that is well matched to the AI Engine compute capacity.
-Software pipelining techniques are employed to create a massively parallel data flow graph across $157$ AI Engine compute tiles to implement a high-performance implementation capable of processing $128\times 8$ data snaphots at a sustained throughput rate of 1 $\mu s$ per snapshot.
+Software pipelining techniques were employed to create a massively parallel data flow graph across $157$ AI Engine compute tiles to implement a high-performance implementation capable of processing $128\times 8$ data snaphots at a sustained throughput rate of 1 $\mu s$ per snapshot.
 The full MUSIC algorithm including noise subspace basis identification, MUSIC spectrum evaluation, and null detection is implemented fully in the AI Engine array with no supporting logic from PL required.
 A comprehensive Hardware-in-the-Loop demonstrator system is built using an external host running MATLAB to communicate to the VCK190 evaluation board over Ethernet.

 ## References